DavideMontagno/Master-Thesis/README.md

 ## Synthetic Dataset Generation

-Alternatively, if you don't have access to the Beijing Trajectories dataset or want to generate a synthetic dataset, you can use the `syn_data.ipynb` notebook.
+Alternatively, if you don't have access to the Beijing Trajectories dataset or want to generate a synthetic dataset starting from date got from the previous step, you can use the `syn_data.ipynb` notebook.

 To get the results: